aws/aws-sam-cli-app-templates/python3.8/hello-pt/README.md

-# AWS SAM cookiecutter for Python Lambda functions with AWS Lambda Powertools for Python
+# AWS SAM cookiecutter for Python Lambda functions with Powertools for AWS Lambda (Python)

 **Please note, you should not try to `git clone` this project.** Instead, use `cookiecutter` CLI instead as ``{{cookiecutter.project_name}}`` will be rendered based on your input and therefore all variables and files will be rendered properly.